Last Updated on Monday, 09 September 2013 09:39

 Would you like to get your children to school and yourself to work on time every week day?

-Hidden Valley Schools and Hidden Valley Residents are very much concerned with student safety.
-Excessive traffic by private vehicles and school buses during drop-off and pick-up off students at three schools on Hidden Valley Drive causes danger to school children because Hidden Valley Drive is a residential road of limited width.
-Traffic is congested also for local residents since many parents and school buses make u-turns on Hidden Valley Drive or use alley ways not designed for through traffic.
-In part this problem is caused by having no right turn from Hidden Valley Drive onto Shaganappi Trail north-wards.
+Hidden Valley Schools and Hidden Valley Residents are very much concerned with volume of vehicles and student safety.
+Excessive traffic by private vehicles and school buses during drop-off and pick-up off students at three schools on Hidden Valley Drive is occuring because of limited access.
+Traffic is congested also for local residents since many parents and school buses who make u-turns on Hidden Valley Drive or use alley ways not designed for through traffic.
+In part this problem is caused by having no right turn from Hidden Valley Drive onto Shaganappi Trail northbound.

-Furthermore an increase in traffic through Hanson Ranch is caused by out-bound traffic from Panorama onto Stoney Trail is only possible in north-ward direction but not south-ward.
-Traffic therefore uses residential roads through Panorama into Hanson Ranch which further increases the danger for school children to reach the Schools on Hidden Valley Drive.
+Furthermore an increase in traffic through Hanson Ranch is caused by southbound traffic from Panorama.
+Access onto Stoney Trail is only possible in a northbound direction but not southbound.
+Traffic therefore uses residential roads through Panorama into Hanson Ranch which further increases the danger for school children to reach their Schools on Hidden Valley Drive.